Pinellia (Ban Xia)

 Ban Xia Xie Xin Tang (Wan) is designed to lever cold and heat, reduce distension, and dissipate nodules.
 Main indication is the so-called Pi-syndrome, manifesting feeling fullness and distension in the upper abdomen but no pain, or vomiting, bowel sound, diarrhea, and slightly yellow and greasy coating.
 Now this herbal formula is often used in treatments for acute and chronic gastroenteritis, chronic colitis, chronic hepatitis, and earlier period cirrhosis, which fall into the scope of deficiency of middle-Jiao and intermingling with cold and heat in TCM.

 Ban Xia Bai Zhu Tian Ma Tang is formulated to alternate warm with cool, give both reinforcing and reducing, invigorate spleen and dry dampness, and transform phlegm and dispel wind.
-Main symptoms are headache and coma due to blocking of the respiratory system, coughing up sticky mucus, dizziness, annoyance, nausea and vomiting, heavy sensation in body, cold extremities, sleep deprivation, white greasy coating, and slippery stringy pulse.
+Main symptoms are headache and coma due to blocking of the respiratory system, coughing up sticky mucus, dizziness, annoyance, nausea and vomiting, heavy sensation in body, cold extremities, sleep disorders, white greasy coating, and slippery stringy pulse.
 Now it is mainly used for Menieres disease presenting the above-mentioned symptoms.

 Possible side effects and contraindications